Conversation with Mircea Sofonea: “In France, control of the epidemic remains fragile”

 Mircea T. Sofonea, University of Montpellier

-What can we expect from its evolution, and what impact might it have on hospital capacity?
+What can we expect as the virus evolves, and what impact might this have on the strain on hospitals?
 Mircea Sofonea, associate professor of epidemiology and the evolution of infectious diseases at the University of Montpellier, provides the answers.

 The Conversation: We've been through three lockdowns in a year.
 How does this latest one compare to the previous ones?